hexagonit/hexagonit.themeskel/hexagonit/themeskel/templates/less_theme/README.rst

 outside of portal css and it's included directly in index.html.

 Note: Lessification of theme/main.less is not finished yet, so there still might be some styles that are not converted to variables and included in base.less.

 Javascript
 ==========

 HTML5Boilerplate suggests to have all Javascript plugins in plugins.js and all user scripts in script.js.
 We have decided to go against it, and we are using Plone's default javascript registry.
 The final result is the same, as Plone does merge and minimize all the registered javascripts.

 Javascript/script.js holds helper functions that are taken from Mobile HTML5 Boilerplate project and also some functions for the mobile version of the theme.
+(temporarily removed)
 Every additional javascript should go into this file.
 If you need multiple files for javascript, just create them in the javascript folder and include them in Plone's JS registry (profiles/default/jsregistry.xml).

 Javascript that is common to all themes is located in the hexagonit.primacontrol